SudharsanLh/dbt_enpal_assessment/README.md

 To build a scalable, maintainable analytics layer that transforms raw CRM data into actionable business intelligence.
 I have created a **monthly sales funnel reporting model** tracking deals across 9 pipeline stages plus sub-step KPIs (Sales Calls 1 & 2).
 This is essential for trend analysis and pipeline health monitoring.

-I have also created a complementary  **master deal model** that is highly as the single source of truth for deal attributes with deal_id as the primary key, with stage metrics, owner, activity metrics, and time KPI.
+I have also created a complementary  **master deal model** that acts as the single source of truth for deal attributes with deal_id as the primary key, with stage metrics, owner, activity metrics, and time KPI.
 It enriches deals with lost reasons and ownership history

 **Primary Deliverable:** `rep_sales_funnel_monthly` - A reporting table with columns:
 - `month` - Monthly aggregation period